SamuelFoc/Flat-Manager-API/README.md

     ### Docs

     Docs is used to provide documentation of the API.
-If its set to "true" you will see the following message in the console after running the API
+If it's set to "true" you will see the following message in the console after running the API.

         > INFO: Documentation running on: http://localhost:EXTERNAL_PORT/api-docs

-    If you press **CTRL** and clicks on the provided link, it will automaticly redirects you to online documentation page, where you can find all informations about every single endpoint of this API.
+    In case you press **CTRL** and click on the provided link, you will automatically be redirected to the online documentation page.
+Here, you can find all the details about the API's endpoints.

-    If it's set to "false" online documentation server is down.
+    If it's set to "false" the online documentation server is down.

     ### Send mails

-    This feature serves for sending email notifications to the all signed users after creating new product in product section.
-If it's set to "false" no email will be sent to the users.
+    After creating new products in the product section, this feature sends email notifications to all signed users.
+Users will not receive an email if it's set to "false".

     ### Verify JWT

     When you want to test API for any use, it's not really practical to Log In and Log Out all the time.
 This feature is used to turn off JWT verification when set to "false".
-Keep in mind that this variable should be always set to "true" in production.
-If you set it to "false" you will also see the following message in the console
+Keep in mind that this variable should always be set to "true" in production.
+If you change it to "false" you will also see the following message in the console:

         > CAUTION: JWT verification is disabled!